Work It Out Wombats!

 Work It Out Wombats! is a children's animated television series that premiered on February 6, 2023, on PBS Kids.
 The series is produced by GBH Kids and Pipeline Studios.
-The series is animated using Toon Boom Harmony.
 The series also has a podcast, which premiered on January 4, 2024.
 Reception to the series has been mostly positive.
 The series was renewed for a second season that premiered on June 9, 2025.

 Premise

 In the land of the Treeborhood, the series follows marsupials Malik, Zadie and Zeke living with their grandmother (Super) in her apartment complex.
 Every episode features them encountering a problem of some kind and using computational thinking to solve it.

-In-between each of the episodes is a 90-second music video, similar to Other shows on PBS, (except for steps to play or do something).
+In-between each of the episodes is a 90-second music video, similar to other shows on PBS (except for steps to play or do something).
+This is replaced by short stories showing computer-generated puppet versions of Zeke and Snout in Season 2.